Blackboard Instructor Help and Support Resources

 4. Click the Submit button.

-Your students should now see your Blackboard course listed in the "Courses" section when they login to Blackboard.
+Your students should now see your Blackboard course listed in the "Courses" section when they log in to Blackboard.

 Visit the Distance Learning office for Online Learning Resources.